gludington/conditional-visibility/wiki/tutorial.md

 The calculation for the vision checks is in three points (these check are enabled for all system):

-1) Check if source token has the vision enabled, if disabled is like the module is not active for that token.
+1) ~~Check if source token has the vision enabled, if disabled is like the module is not active for that token.~~
 2) Check if the target is owned from the player if true you can see the token.
 3) Check for the token disposition:
-   1) You can disable the check for all non hostile NPC with the module settings 'Disable for non hostile npc'
+  3.1) by default the check is applied to all token disposition Friendly, Neutral, Hostile, You can disable the check for all non hostile NPC with the module settings 'Disable for non hostile npc'
-   2) by default the check is applied to all token disposition Friendly, Neutral, Hostile
-   3) A npc Hostile can see other Hostile npc (check out the AE from known the state of this)
+  3.2) A npc Hostile can see other Hostile npc
+4) If module setting `autoPassivePerception` is enabled, check by default if _Perception Passive of the system_ is `>` of the _Stealth Passive of the System_, but only IF NO ACTIVE EFFECT CONDITION ARE PRESENT ON THE TARGET
-4) Check if the source token has at least a active effect marked with key `ATCV.<sense or condition id>`
+5) Check if the source token has at least a active effect marked with key `ATCV.<sense or condition id>` 5.1) If at least a condition is present on target it should be false else with no 'sense' on source e no ' condition' on target is true
-5) Check if the source token has the active effect `blinded` active, if is true, you cannot see anything.
+6) Check if the source token has the active effect `blinded` active, if is true, you cannot see anything and return false.
-6) Check if the source token has at least a index value between the index of some active effect of the conditions, this will check the elevation too if the active effect key:
+7) If not 'condition' are present on the target token return true (nothing to check).
+8) Check again for _passive perception vs passive stealth_ like on point 4) this time we use the hidden active effect like the stealth passive on the target token...THIS WILL BE CHECK ONLY IF ONE CONDITION IS PRESENT ON THE TARGET AND THE CONDITION TYPE IS 'HIDDEN'
+9) Check if the source token has some 'sense' powerful enough to beat every 'condition' ont he target token:
+  9.0) If no `ATCV.visioId` is founded return true (this shoudldn't never happened is just for avoid some unwanted behaviour) 9.1) Check for explicit `ATCV.conditionTargets` and `ATCV.conditionSources`, this control make avoid the following 9.X check
+  9.2) If the 'condition' on the target token is `NONE` return true 9.3) If the 'condition' on the target token is `HIDDEN` and the _Perception Passive of the system_ of the source token is `>` of the current sense value, we use the  _Perception Passive of the system_ for the checking and return ture if is `>` of the condition value setted.
+  9.4)  The range of 'condition' level [`conditionLevelMinIndex,conditionLevelMaxIndex`], must be between the 'sense' range level [`conditionLevelMinIndex,conditionLevelMaxIndex`] like explained on the [tables](./tables.md).
-   1)  `ATCV.conditionElevation` if set to true, will check if the token are at the same level .
+10) Check if `ATCV.conditionElevation` is != 0, will check if the source token and target token are at the same level.
-   2)  `ATCV.conditionDistance` is set to a numeric value, will check if the tokens are near enough to remain hidden
+11)  Check if `ATCV.conditionDistance` is valorized if is set to a numeric value, will check if the tokens are near enough to remain hidden (remember -1 is infinity distance).
-7) Check if the vision level value of the sense is a number > = of the vision level value of the condition, if the sense is set to `-1` this check is automatically skipped.
+12) Check if the vision level value of the filtered  'sense' on the source token is a number `>=` of the vision level value of the filtered 'condition' on the target token, if the sense is set to `-1` this check is automatically skipped.
 If the condition and the sesne are both set with value `-1` the condition won.

 ## What active effect data changes are used from this module ?